bigwiv/Biopython-cn/chr12.rst

 SIMCOAL2 to simulate the demography (below we will see how Biopython can take care of calling SIMCOAL2).

-This code consists of a single function call, let°Øs discuss it parameter by parameter.
+This code consists of a single function call, let‚Äôs discuss it parameter by parameter.

 The first parameter is the template id (from the list above).
-We are using the id °Øsimple°Ø which is the template for a single population of constant size along time.
+We are using the id ‚Äôsimple‚Äô which is the template for a single population of constant size along time.

 The second parameter is the chromosome structure.
 Please ignore it for